jxsl13/Kickstarter-Parser/README.md

 - Opens the "change pledge" website of your watched project in your default web browser, when one of your watched pledges' available quantity changes

-It's self-explaining, you can watch multiple pledges of one project at once.
-The application will terminate itself if changes occur on one of your watched pledges.

 # Requirements
 - [Java Runtime Environment] - Also known as JRE